vippsas/vipps-partner/partner-keys.md

 Vipps provides you with _partner keys_, which allow you to use your own API credentials to make API calls on behalf of your merchants (i.e., the sales units that are linked to you as a partner).

-**_NOTE:_**  Partner keys cannot yet be used for Vipps Login.
-You need to use the merchant's own keys in the Vipps Login API.
-We are working on solving this.
+Partner keys in short:
+* The partner uses its own API keys (the partner keys) for all its merchants
+* The partner specifies the MSN of the sale unit its acting on behalf of

 With the partner keys you authenticate in the normal way, using the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key` that are part of your partner keys.

-Then, send the required `Merchant-Serial-Number` header to identify which of your merchants you are acting on behalf of (e.g., `Merchant-Serial-Number: 123456`).
+You must also send the required `Merchant-Serial-Number` HTTP header to identify which of your merchants you are acting on behalf of (e.g., `Merchant-Serial-Number: 123456`).

 The following is an example showing the headers found in a merchant's API request (_without_ using partner keys but including the required